BRIXTOL/rollup-config/readme.md

 # @brixtol/rollup-config

 Shareable rollup configuration used within the [Brixtol Textiles](https://brixtoltextiles.com) monorepo.
 The module acts as an interface, it exports an instance of Rollup and several plugins that are frequently used by packages contained across the workspace.
+Each plugin is wrapped as a getter in order which help negate exposing unsed plugins on the export and shave a little extra time off transformations.

 ### Why

-We operate atop of a cloud driven serverless architecture.This module assists in the processes relating to our cloud builds, serverless apis, open/closed sourced package and applications using Lambdas or edge handlers.
-It provides us a single dependency import for bundling with Rollup and single source for version control of all plugins.
+We operate atop of a cloud driven serverless architecture.
+This module assists in the processes relating to our cloud builds, serverless apis, open/closed sourced package and applications using Lambdas or edge handlers.
+It provides us a single dependency import for bundling with Rollup and single source for version controlling all plugins.

 ### Install